-Many of these craft brewers take advantage of the rich ingredients produced by the province’s mild climate, including hops, barley, honey, yeast, raspberries, cherries and other seasonal fruit.
+British Columbia is the birthplace of Canada’s craft beer industry, and Vancouver is a fantastic place to explore the scene.
+The past five years have seen a spike in taste and interest in ales, lagers, stouts and pilsners brewed in the region, and currently there are more than 100 breweries to for beer lovers to taste through.
+Many of these craft brewers take advantage of the quality ingredients produced by the province’s mild climate, including hops, barley, honey, raspberries, cherries and other seasonal fruit.
 The result is fresh-tasting beer with more complex flavours than many of the national and international brands, and it’s because of the quality of the region’s brews that there’s increasing demand for them.

 There are three main ways for hop-heads visiting Vancouver to experience the city’s excellent craft beer scene – hit a brewery tasting room or brewpub to sample ales created on-site, take a brewery tour, or belly up to the bar at one of many restaurants that offer a large selection of craft beers on tap.

 Many of Vancouver’s craft breweries are close to downtown, sitting in clusters that make them easy to explore a few tasting rooms on foot.
 Tasting rooms are usually intimate affairs attached to brewing operation, allowing you to sample in “taster” sized glasses.
 Most will have some light snacks available, but don’t expect a full meal.
 There are five or so great spots along the Main Street corridor, between East 2nd and East 8th Avenues, and another grouping a bit further east, around Clark and Powell Streets.
 For a great map of the breweries, visit the B.C.
 Craft Brewers Guild online, then grab a growler (a refillable bottle) and get out there!